Yellowstone National Park: Biology and ecology

 Yellowstone National Park is the centerpiece of the 20 e6acre Greater Yellowstone Ecosystem, a region that includes Grand Teton National Park, adjacent National Forests and expansive wilderness areas in those forests.
 The ecosystem is the largest remaining continuous stretch of mostly undeveloped pristine land in the contiguous United States, considered the world's largest intact ecosystem in the northern temperate zone.
 With the successful wolf reintroduction program, which began in the 1990s, much of the original faunal and floral species known to inhabit the region when the first explorers entered the area can be found there.
 The site is home to a key field observation site for the National Ecological Observatory Network.

 Flora

 Over 69,000 species of trees and other vascular plants are native to the park.
 Another 170 species are considered to be exotic species and are non-native.
 Of the eight conifer tree species documented, lodgepole pine forests cover 80% of the total forested areas.
 Other conifers, such as subalpine fir, Engelmann spruce, Rocky Mountain Douglas-fir and whitebark pine, are found in scattered groves throughout the park.
-As of 2007, the whitebark pine is threatened by a fungus known as white pine blister rust; however, this is mostly confined to forests well to the north and west.
-In Yellowstone, about seven percent of the whitebark pine species have been impacted with the fungus, compared to nearly complete infestations in northwestern Montana.
+The whitebark pine is threatened by a fungus known as white pine blister rust and was listed as a threatened species in 2023.
 Quaking Aspen and willows are the most common species of deciduous trees.
 The aspen forests have declined significantly since the early 20th century, but scientists at Oregon State University attribute the recent recovery of the aspen to the reintroduction of wolves which has changed the grazing habits of local elk.